walbourn/mythosengine/MythOS95/Source/Escher/Tool/readme.txt

  Notes by: Chuck Walbourn

- Last Updated: September 18, 1996
+ Last Updated: May 21, 1997

  Escher Tool - MFC Application

  Changes for this release --------------------------------------------------

- Version 1.10
+ Version 2.00

-    o Added options for saving texture data as compressed and/or as truecolor.
-      See Known Problems below.

-    o Extended mesh properties to include verticies, faces, and textures.

-    o Added option for viewing of spherical and box extents.
+    o Updated for floating-point formats

-    o Added support for multi-frame textures.
+    o Updated for darklights